 Anise, basil, oregano, thyme, sage, dill, parsley, cilantro, spearmint & chocolate mint, chives, lavender, rosemary, tarragon, bay leaves, etc.

 We have peonies, snap dragons, asters, dianthus, daisies, sunflowers, zinnias, dahlias, gladiolas, ageratum, tulips, fresias, celosia, straw flowers, gomphrena, carnations, lilacs, cosmos, statice, salvia, baby's breath, gerbera daisies, lilies, roses, and more for our cut flower bouquets.
 We have just put in a new tulip bed too to have fresh tulips early early in the season!

 - Corn, melons, and pumpkins.
 These crops simply require too much land for us to be able to grow them and everything else.
 So we contract with a couple small Pennsylvania farmers who grow the same way we do – no synthetic chemicals, no GMOs, hand weeding, hand picking, etc. We pick these crops up fresh each morning when they are in-season.

 - Mushrooms.
 Our knowledge of growing mushrooms couldn’t fill a thimble, let alone a mushroom, so we buy from a Pennsylvania farm with a couple mushroom houses.
 No worries, we made sure they treat their employees and mushrooms right before doing business with them.

 - Meat.
 We do not raise beef, pork, lamb, or chicken for meat.
 We do not have the land or the setup for that kind of operation.
 So, again, we contract with a few farmers and commit to buying whole animals.
-All the animals are on pasture with access to hay and/or grain.
+All the animals are fed a combination of pasture and grain.
 The meat is processed at a small USDA-certified slaughterhouse in Maryland.